lostjared/libmx2/README.md

 ## WebAssembly Makefiles

-To compile the WebAssembly makefiles its a little more difficult youw will first need to create a folder for libpng16 zlib and libmx to be installed to you will need to edit the Makefile and place te path to this folder
+To compile the WebAssembly makefiles is a little more difficult you will first need to create a folder for libpng16 zlib and libmx to be installed to you will need to edit the Makefile and place the path to this folder

 ```
 LIBS_PATH = /home/jared/emscripten-libs